 Somewhere between paper and felt lives a versatile and interesting substrate called Kraft-Tex – a paper product that washes, cuts, and sews like fabric, but looks and feels like leather as it softens and wears.
 Our friends at Fat Quarter Shop carry a range of it in vibrant colors as well as some muted naturals.
-They were generous enough to send us a Designer Sampler Pack with which to experiment … and play.
+They were generous enough to send us some Kraft-Tex samples with which to experiment … and play.
 And play we did.
 This stuff is fun!
 These Mini Wallet Card Cases are a fast and easy project and a great introduction to working with Kraft-Tex.
 You may also be able to find it at your local craft store.

 Kraft-Tex has a distressed finish.
 One side of the product is smooth and the other side has a slightly sueded feel.
 To iron the product, use a hot iron (cotton/linen setting) and generous steam.
 We tested it both with and without a pressing cloth.
 Without gave the flattest finish.

 It’s a dream to stitch with.
 We added an accent band with decorative stitches that wraps around and forms the snap tab.

 When sewing with Kraft-Tex, it is important to remember that the perforations from pins and needles are permanent.
 This means it’s best not to use pins to hold the layers in place.
 Paper clips or sewing clips are a good substitute for securing the layers, and clear cellophane tape works well for holding layers in place until sewn.

 To make the crisp fold lines needed for the card cases, we used a paper embossing tool.
 This tool is most commonly used in paper crafting along with a stencil to create a raised surface, but the small ball tip is also great for scoring a straight line without any worry about cutting or tearing the surface of the Kraft-Tex.
 To complete the fold, the side of the embossing tool is perfect for setting a final crease.